xdas-dev/xddss/README.md

 # Xddss: a Python Framework for Distributed Dynamic Strain Sensing

-*Xddss* is an python library for managing, processing and visualizing **Distributed Dynamic Strain Sensing (DAS)** data.
-It reads any DAS format into self-described python abstractions that encapsulates both the data and the metadata (coordinates and attributes).
+*Xddss* is an python library for managing, processing and visualizing **Distributed Dynamic Strain Sensing (DDSS)** data.
+It reads any DDSS format into self-described python abstractions that encapsulates both the data and the metadata (coordinates and attributes).
 Xddss reuses concepts of labeled N-dimensional arrays developped by the [Xarray](https://xarray.dev) library.
 It takes inspiration from [Dask](https://www.dask.org/) in term of lazy computing.

 ## Key Features

-- Seamless manipulation of large multi-file datasets in their native DAS-specific format.
+- Seamless manipulation of large multi-file datasets in their native DDSS-specific format.
 - Signal Processing: Multi-threaded implementations of common routines.
 - Extensibility: build your pipeline with a mix of Xddss, NumPy/SciPy, and/or your own custom routines.
 - Larger-than-memory processing: apply your piplines with optimized I/O latencies.

-Xddss can also be used in other context than DAS, for example in the context of other dense and heavy N-dimenional arrays such as large-N seismic arrays.
+Xddss can also be used in other context than DDSS, for example in the context of other dense and heavy N-dimenional arrays such as large-N seismic arrays.

 ## Installation